Matthew Curran concentrates his practice on commercial litigation. His practice also includes civil litigation and general business matters.

 In re Estate of Cherry, 1st District Court of Appeals, 2021 Ohio App.
 LEXIS 1633

-Prevailed on appeal opposing party filed in litigation involving a trust and a related estate.
+Prevailed as appellee on an appeal opposing party filed in litigation involving a trust and a related estate.

 Camper 29 v.
 Unique Auto Lot, LLC, Court of Common Pleas, Hamilton County, Ohio, Case No. A2000494